ferpotenUCLM/ARCO-UCLM-2024-25/Template-Lab4/trabajo/results/task3/README.md

     // Operaciones en los píxeles
 }

-Parallelization strategy for LBL_FAD_Transform_Operations.cpp:
+## Parallelization strategy for LBL_FAD_Transform_Operations.cpp:

 Identify independent loops and candidates for parallelization.
 For example, loops over pixels, bands or independent iterations like iter.

 Insert #pragma omp directives before loops.
-Make sure:
 Define private or shared variables with private and shared.
 Specify the number of threads (num_threads).
 Use scheduling strategies such as static or dynamic.